rootstrap/rails-modular-monolith-with-ddd/README.md

 - Run `bundle exec rails db:migrate` to run the migrations

 ### Start the server
-- Run `bundle exec rails server` to start the server
+- Run `./bin/dev` to start the server

 ### Visit the app
 - Go to `http://localhost:3000` on your browser to access the server